 The Wisconsin HIV Program is the lead agency in Wisconsin government responsible for coordinating the state’s public health response to the HIV epidemic.

-For additional information on National Native HIV/AIDS Awareness Day, visit the following websites:
+For information on the impact of HIV in transgender people and additional information on National Transgender HIV Testing Day, visit the following websites:

 The statewide plan for HIV prevention and care services in Wisconsin

 Website of statewide HIV community planning and training of HIV prevention and care service providers funded by the Wisconsin HIV Program

 Technical information for agencies funded by the HIV Program

 Looking for HIV information or services in Wisconsin?

 CDC-INFO is the Centers for Disease Control and Prevention (CDC) national information center that can locate HIV-related services in Wisconsin.
 CDC-INFO offers live agents by phone to help find the latest, reliable, and science-based health information.

 Centers for Disease Control and Prevention Web Advisory

 This site may contain HIV prevention messages that some viewers may consider controversial.